- Welcome to the Spring Term 2024

 Our Academy Trust, Diocese of Norwich Education Academy Trust (DNEAT), take part in our daily work, and I am thrilled to be working with colleagues within our school, across our cluster and the wider academy group.

-We welcome visitors, and when you sign in you will be asked to read through a guidance document about safety and our expectations.
+We welcome visitors, and when you sign in you will be asked to read through a guidance document about safety, including safeguarding, and our expectations.
 A copy can be found here also.
 This will tell you who to share concerns with if you have any.
+This document can be viewed here.

 I hope you will enjoy what you see here.
 Many thanks and sincere best wishes to you.